Bridge Without

 Bridge Without was a historical ward of the City of London situated to the south of the River Thames, which existed between 1550 and 1899.
 The area of the Bridge Without ward today forms part of the London Borough of Southwark.
 It was so-called to distinguish it from the ward of Bridge Within which covered the buildings on London Bridge and the nearby north bank of the Thames (within the walls of the City of London).
 Bridge Within since 1978 is formally called Bridge and Bridge Without.

 History

 In 1550 the new ward of Bridge Without was created to cover the City's area of control in Southwark (the three manors of the Guildable Manor, King's Manor and Great Liberty), the Court of Aldermen appointing its alderman; there were never any members of the Court of Common Council elected there as the three Courts Leet of the Manors fulfilled that representative role.
-The existing ward north of the river became Bridge Within.
+The existing ward on the bridge and just to the north became Bridge Within.

 London Bridge viewed from Southwark and Saint Mary Overie.
 The Great Stone Gateway at the very southern end of the bridge formed the boundary between Within and Without.

 However, the City's administrative responsibility for the Without ward had in practice disappeared by the mid-Victorian era as various aspects of metropolitan government were extended into the neighbouring areas.